azalea-rs/azalea/azalea/README.md

 [this file](https://github.com/azalea-rs/azalea/blob/main/.cargo/config_fast_builds.toml)
 into it.
 You may have to install the LLD linker.

-For faster performance in debug mode, add the following code to your Cargo.toml:
+For faster performance in debug mode, add the following code to your `Cargo.toml`:

 ```toml
 [profile.dev]